dev-anasmohammed/CoreXPermission/README.md

 ## Predefined Permission Categories

-Category is a group of permission under one topic used to fasten the process of requesting permissions.
+Category is a group of permissions under one topic used to streamline the process of requesting multiple permissions simultaneously..

 | #  | Category     | SubCategory          | Permissions                                                                                                                                    |
 |----|--------------|----------------------|------------------------------------------------------------------------------------------------------------------------------------------------|